 PRP/iPRF Treatments at The Wellington Clinic

-At the Wellington Clinic, we use iPRF / PRP treatments to simulate skin regeneration and create more collagen, creating a plump and youthful appearance to your skin.
+At the Wellington Clinic, we use iPRF / PRP treatments to stimulate skin regeneration and create more collagen, creating a plump and youthful appearance to your skin.

 Dr Marjan Goodacre will guide you through the process during your consultation, and ensure that you receive the best treatment for your condition and concerns.